A Family Trip to Hawaii Using Points

-Wow, you just saved me $360 – that’s amazing!
+Wow, you just saved me a ton of money – that’s amazing!
 How can I ever repay you?
 You can apply for that card via our affiliate link and I’ll get a cool 20K points… and if YOU refer anyone else down the road – they reap that same benefit too!

 Awesome.
 But what about the Intra-island flights?
 I don’t have a Hawaiian Airlines card… I only have that American Airlines card you made me sign up for when the bonus was 60K.
 Stupid worthless points.

 Hold on there buddy!
 American Airlines points shine here – because they can be easily used on the island-hopper flights for 5-8K each ‘hop’.
-And since your original ticket is an ‘Open Jaw’ – you can combine the benefits of 2 different points programs into one skytime adventure!
-(Alternatively, you can use the Chase Sapphire $300 Travel Credit or the Barclay / Cap1 Travel credits to offset the cost of this $95 flight).
+And since your original ticket is an ‘Open Jaw’ – you can combine the benefits of 2 different points programs into one sky-time adventure!
+(Alternatively, you can use the Chase Sapphire Reserve $300 Travel Credit or the Barclay / Capital One Travel credits to offset the cost of this $95 flight).

 I’m not gonna lie to you, hotels in Hawaii are expensive.
 Even with points.
-BUT if you plan far enough ahead even this can be conquered with points.
-It helps to be in ‘2 Player Mode’ and have a spouse who is able to rack up the Hotel Points side of this equation.
-Here are our basic hotel options, excluding BnBs for the purpose of this equation:
+BUT if you plan far enough ahead even this can be conquered.
+It helps to be in ‘2 Player Mode’ and have a spouse / friend who is able to rack up the Hotel Points side of this equation.
+Here are our basic hotel options, excluding BnBs in Maui:

 Personally, I like to focus on Hyatt and SPG – both of which are known for their quality properties AND great value.
 Plus each one has multiple ways to earn points, so the problem of attaining the higher # required is less problematic.

-I’ve decided that we’re going to splurge for this one, and booked the Hyatt ___ in Kauai near Poipu Beach.
+I’ve decided that we’re going to splurge for this one, and booked the Grand Hyatt Kauai in LIHue near Poipu Beach.
 And we took it to the next level by getting a ‘Club Room’ instead of a ‘Standard Room’ because of the extra amenities you get PLUS the delicious Ocean-Side view.

-This is what normal (sane?) people pay for the nights we’ll be getting free, via points.
-Our same room came to 33,000 for the upgrade (normally 25K for a Standard Room – which is also very nice) – or 2.4 cents a point.
 Remember, anything above a penny is gravy, so we’re doing twice that – awesome!
-AND in our case, we thought not having to plan breakfast and some snacks every day was worth it.
-When you figure the hotel breakfast is $30 for some reason, and snacks are more expensive in Lihue, and the view (room) would have cost a lot more and can’t be guaranteed with points – to me it was worth it for the heightened experience.
+In our case, we thought not having to plan breakfast and snacks every day was worth it.
+When you figure the hotel breakfast is $30 for some reason, snacks are more expensive in Lihue, and the Ocean View Room Upgrade can’t be guaranteed without a Club Level booking– to me it was worth it for the heightened experience.

 For the Maui Island lodging, we opted for the semi-opulent SPG Westin Villas in the northwest part of the island.
-They are somewhat far from the _ _ BUT they come with a FULL KITCHEN and a fold out couch that turns into a bed.
+They are somewhat far from the Road to Hana – BUT they come with a FULL KITCHEN and a fold out couch that turns into a bed.
 (More on that later).
-Like the Hyatt they are also on the beach, and also privy to an incredible water park feature inside the hotel.
+Like the Hyatt they are also on the beach, and also privy to an incredible water park inside the hotel.
 These insane pools are what make the difference between Hotel and Airbnb property worth it IMO.